SiliconLabsSoftware/devs-arduino-ble-motor-control/README.md

 3. **SimpleFOC**

     * Use SimpleFOC **2.3.6 or later**
       * *Note: At the time of writing the 2.3.6 version is not yet available.
 Use the development branch until the release.
-[Download development branch](https://github.com/simplefoc/Arduino-FOC/archive/refs/heads/dev.zip)*
+[Development branch](https://github.com/simplefoc/Arduino-FOC/tree/dev)*
+      * *Download the development branch as a zip.*
       * *Unzip the downloaded library and copy the library folder ("Arduino-FOC-dev" or similar) to the Arduino library folder.
 (Arduino/libraries)*
       * *In this case the steps below are not needed.*
     * Open *Library Manager* in Arduino IDE.